JTan2231/castra/castra-core/docs/BOOTSTRAP.md

 { "step": "error", "status": "failed", "duration_ms": 0, "detail": "ssh exited with code 255" }
 ```

 Castra does not persist host-side idempotence stamps; every invocation records a fresh log.
 If the bootstrap runner can detect a no-op, it reports that outcome through its own messaging while the host log continues to reflect the full pipeline execution.
+Vizier service logs are written to `state/vizier/<vm>/service.log` and should be consulted when bootstrap steps report Vizier failures.

 ## Consuming the Data